 My ID is Gangnam Beauty

 My ID is Gangnam Beauty aired in 2018.
 The story follows Kang Mi Rae, a girl bullied all her life for being ugly.
 She undergoes plastic surgery to transform herself into a beauty to escape her bullies.
 However, she soon discovers that plastic surgery doesn’t necessarily mean her life will be perfect.
 The drama was funny, heartwarming, and had plenty of twists and turns to keep viewers engaged.
 It was a great exploration of what it means to be beautiful and how outer appearances can influence our lives.

 Released Date: July 2018

 Korean dramas are known for their interesting plotlines and controversial topics.
 Extraordinary You is no exception.
-The drama follows the story of a high school girl who discovers that she is actually a comic book character.
-This revelation leads her on a journey to uncover the truth about her life and the people around her.
-Once she realizes she is a part of a story, she does her best to try and change the fixed story of her love and life.
+The drama follows the story of a high school girl who discovers she is a comic book character.
+This revelation leads her to uncover the truth about her life and those around her.
+Once she realizes she is part of a story, she tries to change the fixed story of her love and life.

 The series does a great job of blending school life with fantasy.
 In addition, it has one of the cutest high school love stories around.
 Extraordinary You is based on the Daum Webtoon called July Found by Chance.

 No. of Episodes: 32

 Released Date: October 2019